 Centenary of the First World War

 From 2014, the world will be commemorating 100 years since the start of the First World War.
 For Australians this is a momentous occasion.
-The First World War touched the lives of nearly every Australian the impacts are still prevalent today.
+The First World War touched the lives of nearly every Australian and the impacts are still prevalent today.
 For these reasons it is essential to commemorate, remember, and learn from those who sacrificed their lives during those four years, 1914 – 1918.

 What the Memorial is doing for the centenary

 The Australian War Memorial will be commemorating the centenary of the First World War through a major redevelopment of its First World War galleries and a variety of new public programs and events.
-Currently, the Memorial’s First World War galleries are under construction and are not open to the public.
-For updates on the gallery changes please visit Our stories or the New First World War galleries.
+The Memorial's new First World War exhibition, Australia in the Great War opened in the redeveloped galleries on 1 December 2014.
+For information on the redevelopment process please visit Our stories or the New First World War galleries.

 - A new search function for the website, Anzac connections